HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Rare, acquired, occasionally also familial, severe, potentially life-threatening, pustular maximum variant of psoriasis characterized by a severe disturbance of the general condition.
-It is clinically characterized by countless, disseminated, sterile, white pustules on flat erythema, often confluent to pus lakes.
+Previously considered a rare, acquired, occasionally familial, severe, potentially life-threatening, maximum pustular variant of psoriasis characterized by a severe disturbance of general condition.
+In the meantime, it is seen as a clinical entity to be distinguished from psoriasis, although no uniform criteria have yet been established.
+It is clinically characterized by numerous, disseminated, sterile, white pustules on flat erythema, often also confluent into pus lakes.

 You might also be interested in

 ClassificationThis section has been translated automatically.

 - Sporadic PPG without symptoms of psoriasis vulgaris

 - Sporadic PPG with symptoms of psoriasis vulgaris (30% of cases)

 - Family PPG

 Rare; prevalence: 0.1-0.9/100,000 inhabitants.
 Highly concentrated in Japan (incidence: about 0.7/100,000 inhabitants).